spaghetti-source/algorithm/README.md

 C++ implementations of algorithms
 =========

+These are my C++ implementations for some (typical) algorithms.
+The codes are written to understand the algorithms.
-These codes are for understanding ideas of algorithms, so not optimized for the performance.
+So these are not optimized for the performance.

 You can use these codes for any purpose without warranty, but I recommend you to "re-implement" the code yourself.